pbrianmackey/Personal/vim/VimNotes.md

  - ~/.gvimrc (graphic only settings)
  - ~/.vim/ (plugins, language options, colors)
   (vimrc and gvimrc go into home directory.  .vim directory is 3rd party configuration files)
+ - :help filetype (information on filetypes supported by vim)

   You can store your files whereever then symlink them to MacVim directory: